Luxury Hotels in Paris

 16 Jul 1979 - 9 Apr 2003 Saddam Hussein al-Majid al-Tikriti (b.
 1937 - d.
 2006) Ba'ath

-Supreme Commanders of Occupation Forces (commanders-in-chief, U.S. Central Command)
+Supreme Commanders of Occupation Forces (Commanders-in-chief, U.S. Central Command)

 9 Apr 2003 - 7 Jul 2003 Tommy Ray Franks (b.
 1945) Mil

-7 Jul 2003 - 28 Jun 2004 John P. Abizaid (b.
+7 Jul 2003 - 28 Jun 2004 John Philip Abizaid (b.
 1951) Mil

 Presidents

-28 Jun 2004 - 7 Apr 2005 Ghazi Mashal Ajil al-Yawer (b.
+28 Jun 2004 - 7 Apr 2005 Ghazi Ajil al-Yawar (b.
 1958) Non-party

-7 Apr 2005 - Jalal Talabani (b.
-1933) PUK
+7 Apr 2005 - 24 Jul 2014 Jalal Talabani (b.
+1933 - d.
+2017) PUK

 Prime ministers

-11 Nov 1920 - 20 Nov 1922 Saiyid Abdul Rahman al-Haydari (s.a.)
+11 Nov 1920 - 20 Nov 1922 Sayyid Abdul Rahman al-Haydari (s.a.)
+Non-party

 al-Gaylani